 Types of Sex Crimes in Texas

 Sexual offenses are listed under Title 5, Chapter 21 of the Texas Penal Code.
 In addition to the 11 crimes listed under this chapter, certain assaultive offenses listed under Chapter 22 are also commonly considered sex crimes.

-Some of the most frequent kinds of sex offenses that The Gonzalez Law Group handles include, but are not limited to:
+Some of the most frequent kinds of sex offenses that The Gonzalez Law Group, PLLC handles include, but are not limited to:

 - Indecency with a Child

 - Child Pornography

 - Sexual Assault

 - Aggravated Sexual Assault

 - Improper Relationship

 - Public Lewdness